Do lower doses of caffeine increase athletic performance more than higher doses? Does caffeine have a

 Summary: This study looked at the ergogenic effects of caffeine on slow twitch type muscles (the soleus) and fast twitch type muscles (the EDL).
 Results found that caffeine had a higher ergogenic effect on the slow twitch muscle – a muscle type used mostly in endurance exercise.

 Trained versus Untrained Athletes: Who benefits most from caffeine and when?

 Publication: 2016, Nutrients MDPI

 Summary: This study uncovers how the time of day and training status impact the efficacy of caffeine in cyclists.
 The study found that trained athletes were more likely to experience a greater ergogenic benefit from caffeine in the morning.
 The reverse was true for untrained subjects.

 Are standardized guidelines for caffeine consumption in sport true for all athletes?

 Published: 2017, Journal of Sports Medicine

-Summary: Current guidelines recommend ingestion of 3-9mg of caffeine per kg approximately 60 minutes prior to exercise for athletic performance improvement.
-Evidence suggests that standardized guidelines are optimal for only a portion of the athlete population.
-Pickering and Kiely examine the impact of genetic variation on performance enhancement as mediated by individual genotype, environmental factors and the legacy of prior experiences.
-Having a clearer understanding of the factors behind the individual variation potentially facilitates a more individualized and context-specific customization of caffeine ingestion guidelines, specific to an individual's biology, history, and competitive situation.
+Summary: Evidence suggests that standardized guidelines are optimal for only a portion of the athlete population.
+Having a clear understanding of the factors behind the individual variation potentially facilitates a more individualized and context-specific customization of caffeine ingestion guidelines.